-- 15 "Obligation", Osborn's Concise Law Dictionary (12th edn, Sweet & Maxwell 2013) - 16 "Obligation", Black's Law Dictionary (10th edn, Thomson Reuters 2014) - 17 Chapter 8, Russian Tax Code - 18 Section 94v, Income Tax Assessment Act 1936 (Australia); Chapter 2C, Income Tax Act 2007 (United Kingdom) - 19 Legal positivism is the thesis that the existence and content of law depends on social facts and not on its merits: "The existence of law is one thing; its merit and demerit another.
+^{15 &}quot;Obligation", Osborn's Concise Law Dictionary (12th edn, Sweet & Maxwell 2013)

+^{16 &}quot;Obligation", Black's Law Dictionary (10th edn, Thomson Reuters 2014)

+17 Chapter 8, Russian Tax Code

+18 Section 94v, Income Tax Assessment Act 1936 (Australia); Chapter 2C, Income Tax Act 2007 (United Kingdom)

+19 Legal positivism is the thesis that the existence and content of law depends on social facts and not on its merits: "The existence of law is one thing; its merit and demerit another.
 Whether it be or be not is one enquiry; whether it be or be not conformable to an assumed standard, is a different enquiry."
-John Austin, The Province of Jurisprudence Determined, Wilfrid E. Rumble (ed.), Cambridge: Cambridge University Press,1832 - 20 "Cost", Concise Oxford English Dictionary (11th edn, OUP 2004) - 21 "Responsibility", Concise Oxford English Dictionary (11th edn, OUP 2004).

-also entails the moral implications that encompass it.
-In essence, "Responsibility" means being morally accountable for one's behavior.
-With respect to tax, "responsibility", like "obligation", contains not just underlying features of a legal obligation to pay tax, however, it is a far broader term.
+John Austin, The Province of Jurisprudence Determined, Wilfrid E. Rumble (ed.), Cambridge: Cambridge University Press,1832 also entails the moral implications that encompass it.
+In essence, "Responsibility" means being morally accountable for one's behaviour.22 With respect to tax, "responsibility", like "obligation", contains not just underlying features of a legal obligation to pay tax, however, it is a far broader term.
 Businesses must bear the responsibility of adhering to a fair tax policy.
 In the eyes of jurists, tax avoidance is equated to tax evasion, given a paradigm shift of accountability.
 In the same context, natural law jurisprudence provides for a solid foundation for the idea of taxation as a duty that must be repaid for every benefit received from the state.
 In addition, the Savigny Theory of Volkgeist holds that legislation embodies the collective desire of the people it was intended to serve.
-As a result, for a civilized state, there is a shared desire among all key members of society for a fair tax contribution and compliance.
+As a result, for a civilised state, there is a shared desire among all key members of society for a fair tax contribution and compliance.